 90 day pay doctor cheque scheme

-Under the 90 day pay doctor cheque scheme, Medicare Australia will automatically cancel Medicare cheques made payable to eligible health professionals through their patient when the cheque hasn’t been banked after 90 days.
+Under the 90 day pay doctor cheque scheme, Medicare will automatically cancel cheques made payable to eligible health professionals through their patient when the cheque hasn’t been banked after 90 days.
 The amount is then paid directly into the health professional’s nominated bank account.

 Eligible health professionals include registered GPs, specialists and consultant physicians (including pathologists).

 |Eligible health professionals||Lodge claims electronically||Lodge claims manually||Automatically eligible for scheme||Need to register for scheme|

 |Optometrists, allied health professionals, dentists||No||No||No||No|

 If an eligible health professional chooses to submit their unpaid patient claims electronically, they will be automatically eligible under the scheme and will not need to register.

 From March 2010, eligible health professionals will be able to subscribe to receive their 90 day pay doctor cheque scheme EFT payment statements through the Health Professional Online Services (HPOS) mail box.
 This means no longer having to wait for EFT statements in the mail.

 GPs who do not lodge claims electronically will still need to register to participate in the scheme.